tengshiquan/tengshiquan.github.io/_posts/2019-11-21-RL-Introduction.md

-If $n = \mid S \mid$ is the number of states, then just forming the maximum-likelihood estimate of the process may require on the order of n^2 memory, and computing the corresponding value function requires on the order of n^3 computational steps if done conventionally.
+If $n = \vert S \vert$ is the number of states, then just forming the maximum-likelihood estimate of the process may require on the order of n^2 memory, and computing the corresponding value function requires on the order of n^3 computational steps if done conventionally.
 In these terms it is indeed striking that TD methods can approximate the same solution using memory no more than order n and repeated computations over the training set.
 On tasks with large state spaces, TD methods may be the only feasible way of approximating the certainty-equivalence solution.  ?
 TD 比 按常规做法 省内存